olivierbouchomsfontys/cloud-data-protection/cloud-data-protection/README.md

 ### `docker build`

 Builds a Docker image.
-Use `docker build . --build-arg REACT_BUILD_ENV=test -t cdp_react` to add a custom tag and environment   .
+Use `docker build . -t cdp_react` to add a custom tag.

 ### `npm start`